microsoft/vscode-docs/docs/supporting/troubleshoot-terminal-launch.md

 3. **Use the most recent version of VS Code.** Each VS Code monthly release has many updates and fixes and may include integrated terminal improvements.
 You can check your VS Code version via **Help** > **About** (on macOS **Code** > **About Visual Studio Code**).
 To find the latest version of VS Code, go to the VS Code [release notes](/updates).
 You may also want to check that you have installed the latest version of your shell.

+4. **Use the most recent version of your shell.** If your shell is installed separate from your platform, try installing the latest available version of the shell.
+The same advice applies if you are on an older build of your operating system.
+For example, some older versions of Windows 10 did not work well with the VS Code terminal.

-4. **Enable trace logging.** You can enable [trace logging](https://github.com/microsoft/vscode/wiki/Terminal-Issues#enabling-trace-logging) and capture a log when launching the terminal.
+5. **Enable trace logging.** You can enable [trace logging](https://github.com/microsoft/vscode/wiki/Terminal-Issues#enabling-trace-logging) and capture a log when launching the terminal.
 Logging often reveals what is wrong as all arguments used to create the terminal process/pty are recorded.
 Bad shell names, arguments, or environment variables can cause the terminal to not launch.
 Keep this log for later if your problem isn't solved.

 ## Additional troubleshooting steps